-De-framing: Where are the women?
-Responses to Technology in Feminist and Gender work in India

-I have, in the preceding section, attempted to trace the trajectory of the critiques of technology standing in for science in the Indian context.
-In so doing, I have also tried to trace the methodology of critique itself that animates the political in India.
-I have shown the ways in which these critiques access anterior difference, the ways in which they posit resistance as providing the crisis to closure of hegemonic Western science (through the appropriation of the language of resistance of Subaltern Studies into the hybridity framework), and the ways in which this resistance fails to meet the promise of crisis (the crisis being a reference to the Kuhnian understanding of crisis that might signal the fall of a paradigm).
+Where are the women?
+Responses to technology in feminist and gender work in India connections drawn in postcolonial work between the 'resistant' past as prior to colonialism and an 'other' modernity produced within colonialism), the ways in which they posit resistance as providing the crisis to closure of hegemonic Western science (through the appropriation of the language of resistance of Subaltern Studies into the hybridity framework), and the ways in which this resistance fails to meet the promise of crisis (the crisis being a reference to the Kuhnian understanding of crisis that might signal the fall of a paradigm).
 It follows that the sometimes implicit claim for the rise of alternate systems of knowledge also fails since the criteria for paradigm shifts is not met.